derekburgess/jaws/IMPLEMENTATION_PLAN.md

 - Imported PCAP perspective is inferred from the machine doing the import rather than declared in dataset/capture metadata.
 - Profile nodes do not record feature-set version, description-template version, embedding model revision, or software provenance.
 - Current profile retention and raw-packet retention are controlled differently but not expressed as a general policy.
-- Experiment specifications, run records, control/treatment relationships, and evaluation artifacts do not yet exist.
+- General experiment specifications, control/treatment relationships, and append-only experiment runs do not yet exist; Benchmark 0 now has a deliberately narrow run record.
-- Current benchmark output is a human table; it is not a versioned, machine-readable comparison bundle.
+- The legacy recall command still prints only a human table.
+The Benchmark 0 collector now retains a versioned machine-readable bundle, but the canonical run is not yet captured.
-- Recall scenarios have useful known failures, but there is no policy for expected failures, regression budgets, or held-out data.
+- Benchmark 0 now names and guards its three current known failures; general regression budgets and held-out-data governance remain undefined.
 - Heavy dependencies are installed together even for operations that do not need them.
-- Tests cannot be installed from a declared development dependency group.
+- The development dependency group now installs pytest and JSON Schema validation, but runtime dependencies remain unpinned and unsplit across lightweight, CPU, and GPU use.
 - Database, MCP, CLI, capture, and full-pipeline contracts have little automated coverage.
 - Container builds accept credentials as build arguments, use unpinned bases, clone a moving branch, and keep the analyzer alive with `tail -f /dev/null`.
 - Destructive database reset is exposed to agent-mode callers without the interactive confirmation used for humans.